Who needs actual wings, anyway?

 Feathers have certain connotations depending on their use and color.
 White or glowing feathers often represent the divine because of their connection to angels

 .
-Black feathers usually represent death or even evil, not only because they are the "opposite" of white but also since they are associated with Ravens and Crows
+Black feathers usually represent death or even evil, not only because they are the "opposite" of white but also since they are associated with Creepy Crows

 , which are scavengers that feed on the dead.
 Peacock feathers can represent vanity or, more rarely, flamboyance.
 Feathers of any color may represent flight or freedom due to their association with birds.
 Like anything symbolic, this can also be a case of Faux Symbolism